akresling/vinna/README.md

 In order to use the worker pool it is necessary to implement the Work interface and pass the channel of Work to the WorkerPool

+The current version will both add and remove workers based on the volume of work in the channel.
+A worker wil be added if the volume of the channel buffer is above 20% of the total capacity.
+A worker will be removed if the volume drops below 10% of the total capacity.
+In future versions most of this will be configurable.

 #### Worker Interface
 ```go
 // Work is the base interface for the jobs to be done by our Workers.